John Farrar

 John Clifford Farrar (/ˈfɑːrər/ FAR-ər; born 8 November 1946) is an Australian music producer, songwriter, arranger, singer, and guitarist.
 As a musician, Farrar is a former member of several rock and roll groups including The Mustangs (1963–64), The Strangers (1964–70), Marvin, Welch & Farrar (1970–73), and The Shadows (1973–76).
 In 1980, he released a solo eponymous album.
 As a songwriter and producer, he worked with Olivia Newton-John from 1971 to 1989.
 He wrote her U.S. number-one hit singles: "Have You Never Been Mellow" (1975), "You're the One That I Want" (1978 duet with John Travolta), "Hopelessly Devoted to You" (1978), and "Magic" (1980).
 He also produced the majority of her recorded material during that time, including her number-one albums, If You Love Me, Let Me Know (1974), Have You Never Been Mellow (1975), and Olivia's Greatest Hits Vol. 2 (1982).
 He was a co-producer of the soundtrack for the film Grease (1978).

 Farrar also produced Newton-John's first American number-one hit single, "I Honestly Love You", which was awarded the Grammy Award for Record of the Year in 1975.
-In 1969, Farrar married the Australian singer, Pat Carroll, who had been Newton-John's singing partner.
+In 1969, Farrar married the Australian singer Pat Carroll, who had been Newton-John's singing partner.
 In July 1970, Farrar and Carroll relocated to the United Kingdom and, since late 1975, they have resided in the United States.
-They are the parents of Sam Farrar, the Phantom Planet bassist and Maroon 5 touring member, and Max Farrar, a composer and producer whose work includes songs with Lewis Capaldi and The Script.
+They are the parents of Sam Farrar, bassist of Phantom Planet and Maroon 5, and Max Farrar, a composer and producer whose work includes songs with Lewis Capaldi and The Script.

-Biography
+Early life

+John Clifford Farrar was born on 8 November 1946, and grew up in Moonee Ponds, a suburb of Melbourne.
+He has an older brother, Reginald, and the family lived in a large household with aunts and uncles.
+Farrar's mother bought him a country music guitar, which he began playing at the age of twelve.

+Early career

+In 1961, he started playing in a band, The Jaguars, with his older brother Reg.
+When he was fifteen, the family relocated to nearby Niddrie.
+In 1963, he joined The Mustangs, alongside Johnny Cooper on vocals, Peter Ramis on bass guitar and Billy on drums.